spbroot/sipdoorbell/README.md

   _"homebridge_log_path" path to homebridge log file_

-  _This script should answer the call when you press the TALK button, and end the call 5 seconds after disconnecting TALK or closing the application_
+  _This script should answer the call when you enable TALK button, and end the call 5 seconds after disable TALK button or closing the application_

 * Making the script /opt/sipdoorbell/monitor.sh executable